123wowow123/chronopin/content.md

-Should show page not found and redirect to home? https://chronopin.com/pin/178 quick add Q2 etc default does not select media but when selected it will auto check pin header media fix indexing with hashtag for ml search scale up image with math once user scrolls then don't reset scroll on load complete
+Should show page not found and redirect to home? https://chronopin.com/pin/178 quick add Q2 etc default does not select media but when selected it will auto check pin header media once user scrolls then don't reset scroll on load complete

 SEO: